syahidahizza/CV_challenges/README.md

 [PPT LINK for detail algorithm](https://docs.google.com/presentation/d/1mSd2WATNZr9X9gWaKbN3GbovtA3jijJhMFhMRHw2hf8/edit?usp=sharing)

 In general, there are 2 training steps :
-1. fit network with augmented data by 25 chosen augmentation.
+1. Fit network with augmented data by 25 chosen augmentation.
 2. Generate a heatmap, then crop + stitch the initial image, and fine-tune the network.

 We are using Inception V4 as base model for all the experiment.